Trusted by Florida Homeowners

 How long does the eviction process take in Florida?

-Timelines vary depending on the situation, court schedules, and whether the tenant contests the case.
+Eviction timelines vary depending on court schedules and whether the tenant responds, but the process can take several weeks or longer.

 Will the tenant be notified if I sell the property?

 Yes.
-Tenants are typically notified as part of the process, and lease terms may still apply depending on the situation.
+Tenants are typically notified during the process, and lease terms may still apply depending on the situation.

 Related Articles